mjhea0/testcafe-example/blog.md

 $ git clone https://github.com/mjhea0/testcafe-example --branch v1 --single-branch -b master
 ```

 Install the dependencies, and then fire up the app by running `npm start` to make sure all is well.
 Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser and you should see a list of jobs in HTML.
+Experiment with the app.
+Add a job.
+Update a job.
+Delete a job.
+This is what we will be testing.
+Kill the server when done.

-Kill the server, and then install TestCafe:
+Install TestCafe:

 ```sh
 $ npm install testcafe@0.13.0 --save-dev